• Skip to primary navigation

 There are lots of accommodation options on Vancouver Island.
 You can go camping, glamping, or stay at one of the many cute boutique hotels.

 If you are traveling on a budget, campsites are your best bet.
-Expect to pay between 30-50CAD for a campsite, depending on the season and the onsite facilities.
+Expect to pay between 30-50 CAD for a campsite, depending on the season and the onsite facilities.

 Boutique hotels are more expensive, especially in peak season.
-However, there are nice options available for around 150CAD per night, such as the cute By the Sea BnB in Sidney.
+However, there are great options available, such as the cute By the Sea BnB in Sidney or the lovely Middle Beach Lodge on the rugged coast in Tofino

-Here are my best accommodation tips for Victoria, Nanaimo and Tofino.
+Here are my best accommodation tips for Victoria, Nanaimo, and Tofino.

 Where to stay in Victoria